aodonnell-ca/TheBookProject-Public/blog/review/StackEdit.md

 So `Google Docs` should be my solution, and just make sure I have enabled `offline` mode before I take it to my favourite writing place.
 I can either turn off the wifi, or set the `Do Not Disturb` mode (which I always forget to turn off, and wonder why no one has been in touch for days).

 Well, my needs have changed a bit.
-I have moved away from `MS Word`, and even `Google Docs`
+I have moved away from `MS Word`, and even `Google Docs` as I have started using markdown more extensicvel

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1MTg2NzA2NiwxMTQxNzg0MTU5LC05Nj
+eyJoaXN0b3J5IjpbMTczODQ4ODMwOCwtNjUxODY3MDY2LDExND
-g0MjA1OThdfQ==
+E3ODQxNTksLTk2ODQyMDU5OF19
 -->